 Step 9: Attend orientation

-Contact the International Scholar Advisor to schedule your mandatory orientation appointment.
+Contact the Center for International Education to schedule your mandatory orientation appointment.
 You should have the orientation within 3 days of your arrival in Fayette.
 Please bring your DS-2019, passport, visa, and I-94 print-out (and all of those documents for any dependents that you may have) to your appointment.